30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-What data supports the effectiveness of the treatment Virtual Reality Guided Acupuncture Imagery Treatment for low back pain?
+What prior data suggests that this Virtual Reality Guided Acupuncture Imagery Treatment is safe for low back pain?

-What makes Virtual Reality Guided Acupuncture Imagery Treatment unique for low back pain?
+What evidence suggests that Virtual Reality Guided Acupuncture Imagery Treatment is effective for low back pain?

 This trial is for adults aged 18-75 with chronic low back pain lasting more than 6 months, who can read English at a 10th-grade level.
 Participants must have had their condition evaluated by a healthcare provider and experience pain of at least 4/10 on the intensity scale.
 Excluded are those without regular software access, complex back issues, intent to undergo surgery soon, certain medical conditions like coagulation disorders or severe psychological problems.